London Victory Celebrations of 1946

 The London Victory Celebrations of 1946 were British Commonwealth, Empire and Allied victory celebrations held after the defeat of Nazi Germany and Japan in World War II.
-On 1 November 1945 the Prime Minister appointed a committee under the chairmanship of the Home Secretary, James Chuter Ede to formulate plans for official Victory Celebrations.
+On 1 November 1945 the Prime Minister, Clement Attlee, appointed a committee under the chairmanship of the Home Secretary, James Chuter Ede to formulate plans for official victory celebrations.
 The celebrations took place in London on 8 June 1946, and consisted mainly of a military parade through the city and a night time fireworks display.
-Most British allies took part in the parade, including Belgium, Brazil, China, Czechoslovakia, France, Greece, Luxembourg the Netherlands and the United States.
+Most British allies took part in the parade, including Belgium, Brazil, Canada, China, Czechoslovakia, France, Greece, Luxembourg the Netherlands, South Africa and the United States.

 Victory parade

 The first part of the parade was the Chiefs of Staff's procession, featuring the British Chiefs of Staff together with the Supreme Allied Commanders.
 This was followed by a mechanised column which went from Regent's Park to Tower Hill to The Mall (where the saluting base was) and then back to Regent's Park.
 It was more than four miles long and contained more than 500 vehicles from the Royal Navy, the Royal Air Force, British civilian services and the British Army (in that order).

 Next came a marching column, which went from Marble Arch to The Mall to Hyde Park Corner.
 This was headed by the flags of the Allied nations which took part in the parade, each with an honour guard.
-Next came units of the navies, air forces, civilian services and units of the British Empire, and the armed forces of the Commonwealth Dominions.
+Next came units of the navies, air forces, civilian services and units of the British Empire, and the armed forces of the Dominions.
 They were followed by units from the Royal Navy, followed by British civilian services, the British Army, representatives of certain Allied air forces and the Royal Air Force.
 This was followed by a fly-past of 300 aircraft, led by Douglas Bader.

 In the aftermath, 4,127 persons needed medical attention and 65 were taken to hospital.

 Most of the allies were represented at the parade, including representatives from the US, France, Belgium, Brazil, Czechoslovakia, Denmark, Egypt, Ethiopia, Greece, Iran, Iraq, Luxembourg, Mexico, Nepal, Netherlands, Norway and Transjordan.

-The only allied countries not represented at the parade were USSR, Yugoslavia, and Poland.
+The only allied countries not represented at the parade were the USSR, Yugoslavia, and Poland.

 Australian contingent

-The Australian contingent was headed by Major General Ken Eather, an officer with a distinguished record in the war.
+The Australian contingent was headed by Major-General Kenneth Eather, an officer with a distinguished record in the war.
 The contingent consisted of 250 servicemen and women, drawn from the three services, including Private Richard Kelliher, who had won the Victoria Cross in the Battle of Lae in 1943.
 The Victory March Contingent sailed for the United Kingdom on HMAS Shropshire on 8 April 1946.